 SEO Tutotials for Beginners covers – how search engines work?
 What really matters in SEO?
 Black Hat v/s White Hat SEO.
 On-Page SEO and off-Page SEO

-Search Engine Optimization or commonly known as SEO is the process of optimizing a web page for getting free and organic traffic from search engines by getting better search rankings.
-The SEO tutorial explains the guidelines to improve the site’s visibility in search engines, especially Google and garner higher ranking in organic search results.
+Search Engine Optimization, commonly known as SEO, optimizes a web page for getting free and organic traffic from search engines by getting better search rankings.
+The SEO tutorial explains the guidelines to improve the site’s visibility in search engines, especially Google, and garner a higher ranking in organic search results.

 How “Search Engine” Works?

 In 2019, according to Statista, there are more than 1.71 Billion websites and still counting.
 One-third of them are on WordPress.